dave-kennedy/Knockoff/README.md

 This way, any time `level` or `beardLength` changes the callback will be executed and `strength` will be updated.

-###Quirks
+Finally, if you view model and/or view changes drastically (as in adding properties to your view model or adding elements to your view), you can just call `KO.bind` again without breaking any functionality:

+    var model = {
+        name: 'Dave'
+    };

+    KO.bind(model);

+    model.level = 10;

+    document.getElementById('whatever').innerHTML = '<input data-mapping="level" type="text">';

+    KO.bind(model);

+###Defining your own getters and setters

-This isn't a bug per se.
-Knockoff relies on ECMAScript 5's Object.defineProperty to define getters and setters on bound properties.
-So if you also use Object.defineProperty to define getters and setters on your model, make sure you call `KO.bind` _last_ (after defining your own getters and setters).
+Knockoff relies on ECMAScript 5's Object.defineProperty to define getters and setters on the properties of your view model.
+If you also use Object.defineProperty to define getters and setters on properties, make sure you call `KO.bind` _last_ (after defining your own getters and setters).
 This is because the getters and setters defined by Knockoff will call any existing getters and setters instead of overwriting them.
 For example, this works:

     var model = {
         name: 'Dave'